 What You Need to Know to Start Investing Your Money from Scratch

-The term “investing” might conjure images of bankers in suits or individuals with lots of extra money on hand.
-But in 2022 investing is a money-making tool accessible to everyone, not just the super-wealthy!
+The term “investing” might conjure images of bankers in suits or people with tons of extra money on hand – but in 2022 investing is a money-making tool accessible to everyone, not just the super-wealthy!

 There are lots of ways to start investing from scratch no matter how much cash you’re starting with.

-CARD created this beginners guide to answer some common questions and help kickstart your empowering investment journey.
+CARD created this beginners guide to answer some common questions and help empower you to start your investment journey.

 How has investing changed?

-Over the last few decades lots of companies have made it their business to provide access to a wide range of investment opportunities.
+Over the last few decades lots of companies have made it their business to provide access to a wide range of investing opportunities.

-Thanks to the internet, trading markets have become more accessible and financial literacy has increased.
-There are a slew of apps available for download that have turned investing small amounts of money into attractive game-like interfaces.
+Online access has made trading markets more accessible and financial literacy has spread through platforms like YouTube and TikTok.
+There are a slew of apps that have turned investing small amounts of money into attractive game-like interfaces.